 There are records of visits on three other occasions.
 In 1807, she came with William and his wife, Mary, to Savile Green, where the Rawsons had moved, and she made another visit in 1816, staying for five months.
 The last time we know that Dorothy visited Halifax was in 1818, and each visit was a busy round of meeting her old friends in homes across the Halifax district.

-The image (which can be viewed in the Central Reference Library), showing Halifax town centre as Dorothy would have known it, is part of John Moore's 'Map of the Town and Township of Halifax' 1797.
+The image shows Halifax town centre as Dorothy would have known it.
+Part of John Moore's 'Map of the Town and Township of Halifax' 1797.
+It can be seen in the Central Reference Library.